codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_1_about_the_vmsav8-64_address_translation_syste.md

 The EL3 and Secure EL1 Exception levels provide independent definitions of physical address spaces for Secure and Non-secure operation.
 This means they provide two independent address spaces, where:
+* A VA accessed in Secure state can be translated to either the Secure or the Non-secure physical address space.
+* When in Non-secure state, a VA is always mapped to the Non-secure physical address space.